combogenomics/medusa/README.md

 9. The option *-n50* allows the calculation of the N50 statistic on a FASTA file.
 	In this case the usage is the following: java -jar medusa.jar -n50 <name_of_the_fasta>
-	All the other options have to be omitted.
+	All the other options will be ignored.

 10. Finally the *-h* option provides a small recap of the previous ones.

 The Medusa archive
 ------------------

-When *medusa* archive is unzipped the files are the followings:
+When *medusa* archive is unzipped the following files will be extracted:

 -   the medusa.jar file.